SidhantN12/Ecg_SSM/DEVELOPER.md

 ## 6. Future Scope: Architecture v2

-The current Architecture v1 is designed to be modular.
-The following upgrades are planned for **Architecture v2**:
+The Architecture v1 refactor has modularized the acquisition and signal processing layers to simplify the **Architecture v2** migration:

-### 6.1 Deterministic Sampling (RP2040)
+### 6.1 Modular Acquisition (RP2040)
-*   The ESP32's internal ADC will be replaced by an **RP2040** (or similar) dedicated to high-precision, jitter-free sampling.
+*   The ESP32's `adc_continuous` driver will be replaced by a dedicated **RP2040** module.
-*   Data will be passed to the ESP32 via SPI or High-speed UART.
+*   Because acquisition is decoupled from transport in `main.cpp`, the ESP32 will simply swap the DMA reader task for an SPI/UART listener task while the rest of the telemetry pipeline remains unchanged.

 ### 6.2 Hardware Filtering (SLG47910V)
-*   The software `BiquadFilter` implementation in `filter_pipeline.hpp` will be ported to the **SLG47910V GreenPAK FPGA**.
+*   The `EcgFilterPipeline` class in `filter_pipeline.hpp` serves as a software wrapper.
-*   **How it works**: The Direct Form II Transposed structure can be mapped directly to the FPGA's Look-Up Tables (LUTs) and flip-flops, allowing for zero-CPU-overhead filtering.
+*   In v2, this wrapper will be updated to interface with the **SLG47910V GreenPAK FPGA** via I2C/SPI, allowing the CPU to bypass software biquads entirely while maintaining the same `apply()` interface for the system.

 ### 6.3 System Orchestration (ESP32)
-*   In v2, the ESP32 will transition from being a simple sampler to a **System Orchestrator**.
-*   It will manage the power states of the RP2040/FPGA, handle WiFi/BLE communication, and perform OTA (Over-The-Air) updates for the entire module.
+*   The ESP32's role transitions to a **System Orchestrator**, managing the lifecycle of edge components and handling secure WiFi/BLE communication.